Data types

 East–Southeast Asia is currently one of the fastest urbanizing regions in the world, with countries such as China climbing from 20 to 50% urbanized in just a few decades.
 However, spatially-and temporally-detailed information on regional-scale changes in urban land or population distribution have not previously been available; previous efforts have been either sample-based, focused on one country, or drawn conclusions from datasets with substantial temporal/spatial mismatch and variability in urban definitions.
 In collaboration with the World Bank and University of Wisconsin-Madison, WorldPop used consistent methodology, satellite imagery and census data for >1000 agglomerations in the East–Southeast Asian region to map population changes between 2000 and 2010.
 The data are available here and described in detail in Schneider et al, and this report.

-here.
+A description of the modelling methods used for age and sex structures can be found in Tatem et al, Pezzulo et al and this poster.
+Both top-down 'unconstrained' and 'constrained' versions of the datasets are available, and the differences between the two methods are outlined here.
 The datasets represent the outputs from a project focused on construction of consistent 100m resolution population count datasets for all countries of the World structured by male/female and 5-year age classes (plus a <1 year class).
 These efforts necessarily involved some shortcuts for consistency.
-The unconstrained datasets are available for each year from 2000 to 2020.

 Improved understanding of geographical variation and inequity in health status, wealth and access to resources within countries is increasingly being recognized as central to meeting development goals.
 Development and health indicators assessed at national or subnational scale can often conceal important inequities, with the rural poor often least well represented.
 WorldPop develops methods for the integration of geolocated cluster sample data from household surveys with geospatial covariates in Bayesian geostatistical modelling frameworks to map key development and health indicators at high spatial resolution.
 These include indicators relating to poverty, literacy, sanitation, maternal and newborn health, contraceptive use and vaccination coverage, among others.
 Details of methods used and outputs can be found in Utazi et al 1, Utazi et al 2, Steele et al, Bosco et al, Ruktanonchai et al and Tatem et al.